 The Guide to conducting field odour surveys (PDF 376KB) can be used to ensure odour surveys are conducted in a repeatable and objective manner.
 The Guide provides direction and methods that will help to:

 - confirm the source of odours

-- assist with the implementation and assessment of odour controls or strategies to mitigate odour
+- assist to confirm the effectiveness of odour controls or strategies to mitigate odour

 - prompt targeted regulatory oversight by an authority.

 In consultation with the then Department of Trade and Investment, Regional Infrastructure and Services and the then Department of Planning and Infrastructure, the EPA developed an odour assessment calculator in Excel format (XLS 38KB) to assist poultry farmers and their consultants to:

 - inform site purchase decisions.

 The calculator uses the formulae defined in section 5 of the technical notes to calculate required setback distances for a particular site using level 1 assessment specified in the technical framework (PDF 260KB).
 Setback distances calculated as a result of incorrect inputs may not be approved by agencies managing the development approvals process.